GUIAD-COVID/website-GUIAD/content/authors/pbermolen/_index.md

 ---
 # Display name
-name: Alicia Aleman
+name: Paola Bermolen
 # Username (this should match the folder name)
 authors:
-- aaleman
+- pbermolen

 # Is this the primary user of the site?
 superuser: false